kolypto/py-matroska-cache/README.md

 ["Matroska"](https://en.wikipedia.org/wiki/Matryoshka_doll), aka Russian Doll, is a nesting doll where one is placed inside another.

-In Python, it implements a cache with dependency tracking:
+In Python, Matroska is a cache with nested objects that knows when they change.
+This is implemented as *dependency tracking*:

 ```python
 from redis import Redis